unigap/Monero_Network_Analysis/README.md

 ## Educational project using Levin Protocol

-With this project I intend to analyze Monero P2P network; cryptocurrency and privacy techniques, network programming and application layer protocols.
+With this project I intend to analyze Monero P2P network; cryptocurrency and privacy techniques, and application layer protocols using network programming (in the C programming language).
 Moreover, I want to contribute to the general knowledge about Monero and its great features.

 ### Reverse engineering